Tyrannosaurus: Size

 T. rex was one of the largest land carnivores of all time.
 One of its largest and the most complete specimens, nicknamed Sue (FMNH PR2081), is located at the Field Museum of Natural History in Chicago.
-Sue measured 12.3–12.8 m long, was 3.66–4 m tall at the hips, and according to the most recent studies, using a variety of techniques, maximum body masses have been estimated approximately 8.4–9.22 MT.
-A specimen nicknamed Scotty (RSM P2523.8), located at the Royal Saskatchewan Museum, is reported to measure 13 m in length. stands 4 m tall at the hips.
-Using a mass estimation technique that extrapolates from the circumference of the femur, Scotty was estimated as the largest known specimen at 8.87–10.7 MT in body mass.
+Sue measured 12.3–12.8 m long, was 3.66–3.96 m tall at the hips, and according to the most recent studies, using a variety of techniques, maximum body masses have been estimated approximately 8.4–9.22 MT.
+A specimen nicknamed Scotty (RSM P2523.8), located at the Royal Saskatchewan Museum, is reported to measure 13 m in length.
+Using a mass estimation technique that extrapolates from the circumference of the femur, Scotty was estimated as the largest known specimen at 8.87 MT in body mass.

 Not every adult Tyrannosaurus specimen recovered is as big.
 Historically average adult mass estimates have varied widely over the years, from as low as 4.5 MT, to more than 7.2 MT, with most modern estimates ranging between 5.4 and 8.0 MT.

 A 2024 study found that there was little evidence of size-based sexual dimorphism in T. rex.